CBR-to-SQL: Rethinking Retrieval-based Text-to-SQL using Case-based Reasoning in the Healthcare Domain: Additional Studies

 \subsection{Qualitative Error Analysis}

 To investigate the root causes of CBR-to-SQL failures, the study conducts a qualitative error analysis, focusing on cases where CBR-to-SQL fails but RAG-to-SQL succeeds, using $Acc_{EX}$ as the evaluation metric.
 Four commonly observed error categories are identified and presented in \tableref{tab:qual_cbr_failures}.
+Note that this analysis is limited to MIMICSQL in the CDB setting, which is our primary benchmark.

-\textit{Table Misreference} occurs when CBR-to-SQL finds multiple plausible matches for an entity but selects the wrong one.
-For example, ``sepsis'' appears in both the DIAGNOSES and DEMOGRAPHIC tables, yet the system fails to map ``primary diseases'' correctly.
-Although Template Construction initially identifies the correct location, Source Discovery overrides it, choosing another source due to insufficient context.
-This highlights a limitation: Source Discovery resolves entities independently, ignoring the initial SQL template as a guiding signal.
+\textit{Canonical Form Mismatch} occurs when CBR-to-SQL finds multiple plausible matches for an entity but selects the incorrect one.
+For instance, ``guillain barre syndrome'' appears in both form in the table as ``GUILLAIN-BARRE SYNDROME" and ``GUILLAIN BARRE SYNDROME".
+Without further context, CBR-to-SQL selects the incorrect variant, while RAG-to-SQL can perform exact matching against retrieved examples to identify the correct entity form.
+This error arises from noisy data during lookup table ingestion, reflecting real-world database inconsistencies and highlighting the difficulty of maintaining clean entity representations in practice.
+This could be mitigated by introducing more thorough entity deduplication during lookup table construction to consolidate variant forms into one canonical version before ingestion.

-\textit{Incorrect Source Retrieval} occurs when Source Discovery fails to retrieve the correct entity.
-For example, ``CSF'' is detected, but the lookup table misses ``Cerebrospinal Fluid (CSF)'' and instead returns superficially similar but irrelevant entries like ``Glucose, CSF'' or ``WBC, CSF.''
+\textit{Incorrect Source Retrieval} occurs when Revision fails to retrieve the correct entity.
+For example, ``CSF'' is detected, but the lookup table misses ``Cerebrospinal Fluid (CSF)'' and instead returns superficially similar but irrelevant entries like ``Glucose, CSF'' or ``WBC, CSF''.
 This stems from the use of Levenshtein distance, which does not account for medical abbreviations, acronyms, or aliases.
 Improving this step may require specialized mechanisms such as introducing domain-specific aliases for each entity or a specialized medical entity search engine.